vitezfh/dotfiles/README.md

 # dotfiles - wayland
-Selection of my .files files for your ricing needs:
+Selection of my .files files for my ricing needs:

 swaywm, waybar and kitty.